 A sibling is defined at PCM, in regard to enrollment, as two or more individuals having one or both legal parents/guardians in common.
 Students who are being fostered by a family will not be granted the sibling preference until legal guardianship has been awarded to the family.
 Due to its impact in our lottery, families may be asked to verify a sibling relationship between two individuals.
 If it is later found that no relationship exists, the students involved would be moved to the bottom of our waitlist and their seats would be offered to the next students on the waitlist.
 If a family refuses to submit documentation to allow us to verify, the preference will be withheld until such documentation is presented to the school.

 Students who do not qualify for the sibling definition will all be placed in a lottery for enrollment for the remaining available seats in each grade level.
 Some students will receive a preference in the lottery if they meet one of the criteria mentioned below.
 All applicants who do not qualify for a preference on the list below will have their names entered once in the lottery.
-For a point of clarification, the list below are preferences and DO NOT guarantee enrollment at PCM, the preferences simply increase the likelihood of a student being selected in the general lottery.
+For a point of clarification, the list below are preferences and DO NOT guarantee enrollment at PCM, the preferences simply increase the likelihood of a student being selected in the general lottery if one is required.

 Students of PCM staff